How Often Should You Buy Groceries?

 1. Create Monthly Grocery Shopping Lists and Meal Plans

-Above all, the most effective means for adhering to a two or three times a month grocery shopping schedule is planning.
+Above all, the most effective means for adhering to a two or three times per month grocery shopping schedule is planning.
 One method to help develop properly planned shopping trips is to use a calendar or your favorite scheduling app to make a dedicated monthly shopping list and tentative meal plan.

 An often-overlooked aspect of this planning phase is to be realistic with yourself and your family’s needs.
 Many families can’t create healthy dietary plans for every meal, so make sure to buy healthy and fresh foods whenever possible, purchase items that have a long shelf life, and fit your specific needs to supplement that.